aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/Geizer.md

 - For all playerdata entities, if any was childed to any transform under this geizer, the entity gets rooted to the scene

 ## Effects of the `PlatformNoClock` tag
 The same than [PathPlatform](PathPlatform.md) except of course, the player entities `noclock` is always false so mostly the childing logic remains.
-In additiona however, it's what allows [Dropplet](Dropplet.md) ice cube to be chiled to the geizer via their Hornable component when the ice cube collides with the geizer.
+In additiona however, it's what allows [Dropplet](Dropplet.md) ice cube to be childed to the geizer via their Hornable component when the ice cube collides with the geizer.